Curriculum

 Course Description:

 The purpose of this introductory college level course is to help students learn to read analytically and write effectively.
-The course, which is organized according to the curricular requirements for AP English Language and Composition will require students to read a variety of nonfiction prose from various cultures and time periods in order to analyze the authors intent and effectiveness.
+The course, which is organized according to the curricular requirements for AP English Language and Composition will require students to read a variety of nonfiction prose from various cultures and time periods in order to analyze the author's intent and effectiveness.
 They will then be asked to write their own pieces (narrative, expository, analytical and argumentative essays) through multiple drafts using the rhetorical techniques most suited for their purpose.
 Students will also learn to analyze graphics and visual images and how they relate to texts or act as their own texts.
-Students will analyze their own writing and speaking to determine its’ effectiveness within various contexts.
+Students will analyze their own writing and speaking to determine its effectiveness within various contexts.

 AP Literature & Composition 1 11-12